10 Termite Prevention Tips for the Average Home Owner

 Regular termite and wood destroying organism’s inspections can save you a lot of headaches and money in the long run.
 Termites create an estimated 6.5 billion dollars in damage each year, don’t be part of that statistic.
 A licensed and trained termite inspector will find harder to see areas, as well as finding hidden damage by probing exposed wood members.
 Once the inspection is completed, he will come up with a cost-effective solution that will guarantee the extermination and eradication of the infestation(s).

 If you follow these termite prevention tips and recommendations your property will be better protected from them.
 Remember that there is not way of making your home or structure termite proof, but by being proactive you will save a lot of heachaches and money in the long run.
+For those people who need extra cash for their home’s renovation since termites already damaged the property, see page of moneybolt.co.uk to apply for a loan.

 If you run into any problems or need assistance identifying or controlling termites, wood destroying organisms or other pests, please give us a call at (619) 421 – 2101 and we will be more than happy to help you.